OptimiDEV/InfiniteBot/README.md

 ## AI Integration (Gemini)

 Questions of the Day are generated using [Google Gemini](https://ai.google.dev/).
-The bot queries Gemini every day at **00:00** server time and sends the question to your configured channel.
+The bot queries Gemini every day at **00:00 UTC** server time and sends the question to your configured channel.

----

-## YouTube Monitoring(Disabled)

-The bot checks the specified YouTube channel every 5 minutes and posts the latest video to the announcements channel with a role ping.

 ---